$120 Find Cheap Flights from New York John F Kennedy Airport to British Columbia

 • What is the cheapest time of day to fly to British Columbia?

 The cheapest time of day to fly to British Columbia is generally at night, when round-trip flights cost $258 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+Morning departures are around 1% more expensive than evening flights, on average.
 The most expensive time of day to fly to British Columbia is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $562.

 Reviews of the top 5 airlines serving from John F Kennedy Intl to British Columbia